YashTotale/react-hash-scroll/README.md

 - <span id="prop-position" name="prop-position">**position**: [ScrollPosition](https://github.com/microsoft/TypeScript/blob/master/lib/lib.dom.d.ts#L20072)</span>

   - The position of the element on the page after it is scrolled to
+  - Like [behavior](#prop-behavior), some browsers don't support [scrollIntoView](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) options yet, so this property may not work on all browsers.
   - Type:
     - "center": Element will scroll to center of page
     - "end": Element will scroll to bottom of page